 THEN, I had a third child.
 I was convinced that because I’d been through a couple years of harrowing developmental delay treatment with his sister (not just speech therapy, but occupational therapy, special preschool and social skills classes as well) that this new baby of mine would be completely, 100% typical like his older brother.

 Don’t like to get messy with your kids?
-Too bad. 🙂 Messy activities that kids love are great for toddler speech therapy.
+Too bad. 🙂 Messy activities that are great for speech therapy for kids.

 I like to let mine paint on a cookie sheet for easy clean up.
 (Well, I still have to clean the paint off my kid, but at least it doesn’t soak through the cookie sheet on to the table.)
 The goal of painting as a speech therapy activity is to ask and have your child answer questions.
 Before you start, show him or her the bottles of paint.
 Hold each one up and say clearly, “This is blue,” etc. Then ask, “Jonah, what color do you want to paint with?”
 Your goal is for your child not to point, but to say the color name.
 Eventually, you want them to graduate to “More blue.” or “I want blue.”
 The more words you can coax them to say the better!
 If they want a new color, they have to ask for it, using words, or they don’t get it!
 Isn’t that simple?
 Did you ever think that something as common as painting could be used for speech therapy?
 Any activity can be if you’re intentional!